github/codeql/change-notes/1.20/analysis-csharp.md

   - Stored data flow sources
   - Sinks for SQL expressions
   - Data flow through fields that are mapped to the database.
+* Support has been added for NHibernate-Core, including
+  - Stored data flow sources
+  - Sinks for SQL expressions
+  - Data flow through fields that are mapped to the database.

 ## Changes to the autobuilder